- University of Kent

 Vedat has teaching experience in Operations Management/Operations Research related courses both at undergraduate and graduate levels such as Mathematical Modelling and Optimisation, Discrete Optimisation, and Humanitarian Logistics.
 He has coordinated and advised Senior Design (Capstone) projects.

-Vedat is currently welcoming applications from prospective PhD candidates.
-He is particularly interested in supervising projects related to disaster management, humanitarian logistics, evacuation planning, and the application of optimization and machine learning techniques to complex logistical problems.
-Potential candidates are encouraged to contact Vedat with a well-defined research proposal and CV to discuss potential opportunities.
+Dr Bayram welcomes applications from prospective PhD candidates.
+He is particularly interested in supervising projects related to disaster management, humanitarian logistics, evacuation planning, transportation systems, maritime decarbonisation, transportation network design and management, intelligent transportation systems, behavioural modelling, autonomous vehicles, warehouse management, and the application of optimisation, simulation, and machine learning to complex real-world decision problems with societal impact.

 Supervision Topics: